tinuva/SDRPlusPlusBrown/docs/index.md

 Transmit mode is currently minimalistic.
 It supports microphone on desktop OS and built-in microphone on android.
 It has tuning knob with physics/inertia, all what we love.
-It has UI (however functional) which is ugly to the degree it cannot be shown here at the moment in its full glory.
+It has UI (functional enough) which is ugly to the degree it cannot be shown here at the moment in its full glory.
-It lacks AGC on TRX and audio level.
+It currently lacks AGC on TRX and audio level.
 However, I already made QSO with it in the portable mode.
 There's a picture from video of that historical moment (perspective corrected, fingers are distorted):

 ![](trx-mode.jpg)